 4. What do you think of literary scene in Spain and Catalonia?

-I can live without plenty of Spanish/Catalan authors, due to their frequent fondness for verbose/’important’ style and real difficulty in building a meaningful, truly interesting plot.
+I can live without plenty of Spanish/Catalan authors, due to their frequent fondness for verbose/’important’ styles and real difficulty in building a meaningful, truly interesting plot.

 Having said that, there are several good genre novelists.
 The prolific Andreu Martín has written some truly great books set in Barcelona.
 The early novels by the late Manuel Vázquez Montalbán were also excellent.
 I can recommend anything by the less well-known Juan Carlos Castillón.
 The very busy Carlos Zanón clearly deserves his success.